Naveen3251/Linarc-sql_LLM/README.md

 ### Advanced Analysis
 1. List all orders where the estimated delivery date was earlier than the actual delivery date.
 2. Find the number of closed leads by each business segment.
+3.Find the average delivery time for each product category.
 These queries should serve as a comprehensive set of test cases to validate the accuracy and effectiveness of the SQL query generator.

 ### Demo